-- If the temperature is high, 95°C-105°C (standard value, other values can be programmed), for a certain period (1 second), S6 will send a CAN message which switches on the warning lamp and diagnostics lamp via the coordinator. - If the temperature exceeds 105°C, the warning lamp and diagnostics lamps will come on.
+- If the temperature is high, 98°C-103°C, for a certain period (1 second), S6 will send a CAN message which switches on the warning lamp and diagnostics lamp via the coordinator. - If the temperature exceeds 103°C, the warning lamp and diagnostics lamps will come on.
 If torque reduction is activated, the control system will reduce the fuel quantity to 70%.
-A fault code is generated in the control unit. - At temperatures exceeding 105°C and with engine shutdown activated, the warning lamp and diagnostics lamp come on and the engine is switched off.
+A fault code is generated in the control unit. - At temperatures exceeding 103°C and with engine shutdown activated, the warning lamp and diagnostics lamp come on and the engine is switched off.
 If the override function is activated, only torque reduction takes place when this function is activated.
 A fault code is generated in the control unit.